Journal Articles

 A method is presented to improve the energy resolution of scintillators read out with Geiger-mode avalanche photodiode arrays.
 The method employs digital signal processing, in which individual decay curves for gamma-ray detection events are digitized and then fitted to analytical functions whose amplitude provides energy information.
 Simulation studies suggest that after-pulses represent the largest source of energy resolution loss, which can be improved with curve-fitting.
 An experimental measurement confirmed that energy resolution could be improved with least-square curve-fits to a simple exponential model.

-I. Weinberg, P. Stepanov, P. Abshire, D. Sander, A. Weinberg, and M. Dandin, “Improving SNR of radiation detector readout electronics,” J. Nucl.
+I. Weinberg, P. Stepanov, P. Abshire, D. Sander, A. Weinberg, and M. Dandin, “Improving SNR of Radiation Detector Readout Electronics,” J. Nucl.
 Med., vol. 49, no. S1, p.
 408P, May 2008.
 (Abstract only.)
 [Online Article]

 Abstract